emmanueljs1/nbe/NbE.lagda.md

 One way to achieve this is to evaluate (i.e. normalize) the parts of the expression that actually _can_ be evaluated (such as function application), while leaving the parts that cannot intact.
 Under this view, normalization by evaluation becomes the evaluation of an expression with unknowns (i.e. variables) to another, possibly simplified, expression with unknowns.

 To get this behavior, we make a subtle change to the "meaning" of a term in the meta language -- instead of terms of type `𝟙` mapping to Agda's unit type, they will now evaluate to terms in their normal form.

 This is a subtle distinction with a significant impact on the algorithm we will define.
-We can now easily convert back to the object language, because technically we never left it to begin with.
+We can now easily convert back to the object language, because _technically_ we never left it to begin with: functions in Agda can be translated simply abstractions in the STLC, and for terms of type `𝟙`, we already have the term!

-More concretely, we will be mapping a term `Γ ⊢ t : T` to an Agda data type used to represent a term in its normal form.
-Terms in their normal form (normal terms) will be defined mutually with terms that are blocked on evaluation because they are unknown (neutral terms).
+In Agda, we do not yet have a concept of normal form.
+We can define terms in their normal form (normal terms) mutually with terms that are blocked on evaluation because they are unknown (neutral terms).

 ```agda
 data Nf : (T : Type) → (Γ : Ctx) → Γ ⊢ T → Set -- Normal terms
 data Ne (T : Type) (Γ : Ctx) : Γ ⊢ T → Set     -- Neutral terms
 ```

-Now, the interpretation of a term of type `𝟙` can be changed to what we would want it to be to define a suitable algorithm for normalization by evaluation:
+The rules for these will follow shortly ─ but with this definition we can change the interpretation of a term of type `𝟙` to what we would want it to be to define a suitable algorithm for normalization by evaluation:

     ⟦ 𝟙 ⟧ = Nf 𝟙

-Note that our definition of normal terms is indexed both by a type and a context, yet here the interpretation of a type is only indexed by the type itself.
+Note that our data type for normal terms is indexed both by a type and a context, yet here the interpretation of a type is only indexed by the type itself.
 We will get to this later, but it is for this reason that we have again not written an implementation out in Agda yet.
 For now, we can give an initial